 The purpose of a review is to ensure priority is continually given to the highest risks.
 Procedures for inspection are based on the highest priority first.
 Risk is based on its potential to cause harm.
-Potential harm is graded accordingly from human receptor, controlled water, ecology to building.
+Potential harm is graded accordingly from human receptor to building.